 Dominic also worked at the Norfolk Yacht Club, where he trained several ranked junior players.
 Manilla finished his career at ODU with an 18-15 record and was part of the 2007 team that defeated Virginia Tech in the first round of the NCAA Tournament and finished with an overall ranking of No. 31.

 Tennis Tips by Dominic:

-Nike Tennis Camps is happy to introduce Old Dominion University as its newest location!
+Nike Tennis Camps is happy to return to Old Dominion University!
 We are offering two weeks of day (8:45am-4:30pm) tennis sessions for campers ages 8-18 with All Skills and Tournament Training program options.

 2019 Camp Dates and Offerings